mejasonatkinson/blog/content/posts/dyslexia-what-is-it.md

 - How does learning/intelligence play into this?
 - What adverse consequences, does being seen as dyslexic have on people’s psychology and behaviour?

 ...
 Just to list a few.
-Next week I want to tackle, how is reading, writing, and spelling effected. and how this plays a role in the way we learn today.
+Next week I want to tackle, how is reading, writing, and spelling effected. and how this plays a role in the way we (dyslexics) learn.

 ---